-UGTAs are key to ensuring the maintenance of academic honesty in this course by proctoring exams, serving as peer mentors with their own weekly office hours and review materials in preparation for exams.
+UGTAs are key to ensuring the maintenance of academic honesty in this course by proctoring exams, serving as peer mentors with their own weekly office hours and providing review materials in preparation for exams.
 It is recommended that you watch all lecture material so that you are in sync with what students are taught.
-Opportunities for contributions to the FA 21 semester of APK 4115: Neuromuscular Aspects of Exercise are available.
-During this term, the course comprises about 50 students separated into 2 sections.